MattFrostFire/Amazing-Password-Generator/README.md

 # Amazing-Password-Generator
 Python Password Generator (core math, os, string, and datetime module) has two modes: random and memorable.
-Random generates a high security password like google or microsoft does.
+Random generates a high security password like google or microsoft does (Ex: _5}/|#~S.4N=~d).
 Memorable creates a password out of a common word (using top_english_nouns_lower_100000.txt) and adds numbers and a hyphen to it.
 Memorable and Random folders appear after run.

 ## a) Purpose of the Program:

   The purpose of this program is to give a user a randomly generated set of Memorable passwords and Random character passwords for personal use
-  It generates the Memorable passwords from a txt file containing the top 100000 nouns
+  It generates the Memorable passwords from a txt file containing the top 100000 nouns 1000 passwords are generated for each folder

 ## b) Input: